by Karen Jones

 Screen printing, therefore, is the process that incorporates the use of a mesh stencil to apply ink on the substrate.
 The substrate can be a t-shirt, stickers, posters, wood, vinyl, or other surfaces.

-When using several screens, one can produce multi-coloured image or design.
+When using several screens, one can produce multi-colored images or designs.

 Most people use screen printing on t-shirts, balloons, merchandise, and lanyards.
 This process can also be used when adding latex to promotional scratch cards or spot UV, which is decorative printing.